Archive for the ‘Personal’ Category

 This post was originally hosted on my Blogger blog and was without a doubt the most popular post.
 A day doesn’t go by without someone somewhere in the world who’s looking for information on terebinth trees viewing this post…regardless of which search engine they’re using.

-I get asked all the time “What is a terebinth tree?”
+I get asked from time to time “What is a terebinth tree?”
 Or “Why Terebinth Tree?”
 Or even “What is a ter…teri..tere..um, how do you say it?”

 So I thought I’d finally answer that…